maxcraig112/Giffy-bot/README.md

 - reprocess all gifs again to include more metadata
 - Add better try,except code that's more robust for errors
 - Tenor gifs seen by giffy are converted into embed version before adding to archive
+- resulting .speed, .resize, .reverse gifs are not added to json

 # TODO:
 - fix problems where it thinks certain white caption gifs are gifs, and where it thinks some caption gifs aren't gifs (IMPOSSIBLE)